-Employee Gender Salary
+EMPLOYEE GENDER Salary

 Al male 60,000

 Betty female 500

 Carlos male 40,000

 Doug male 30,000

 Ellen female 50,000

 Flo female 20,000

 Saying that Al is male is equivalent to saying Al belongs to the set of males.
 Symbolically we might write $Al \in M$ or M(Al).
 It's useful and natural to interchange the ideas of properties and sets.
-If we denote the set of employees as E, the set of female employees as F, the set of male employees as M, and the set of employees who earn less than 55,000 as L, then we have a notation for concisely (and precisely) evaluating claims such as M(Flo), or L(Carlos).
-So far the notation doesn't seem to have achieved much, but how about:
+If we denote the set of employees as E, the set of female employees as F, the set of male employees as M, and the set of employees who earn less than 55,000 as M, then we have a notation for concisely (and precisely) evaluating claims such as M(Flo), or M o

-Everything in F is also in L (in other notation, $F \subseteq L$ )?
+Everything in F is also in L (in other notation, $F \subseteq L$)?

 So our universally-quantified claim that all females make less than 55,000 turns into a claim about subsets.
 We already have some intuition about subsets, so let's put it to work by drawing a Venn diagram (see Figure 2.1).
 Make sure you are solid on the meaning of "subset."
 Is a set always a subset of itself?
 Is the empty set (the set with no elements) a subset of any set?
+10

-Figure 2.1: The only elements of F are also elements of L, so $F \subseteq L$ .
+Figure 2.1: The only elements of F are also elements of L, so $F \subseteq L$.
 In this particular diagram, the maximum number of regions consistent with $F \subseteq L$ are occupied: three out of the four regions are occupied.